openwdl/wdl/SPEC.md

 `File` and `Directory` inputs may require localization to the execution environment.
 For example, a file located on a remote web server that is provided to the execution engine as an `https://` URL must first be downloaded to the machine where the task is being executed.

-- `File`s and `Directory`s  are localized into the execution environment prior to the task execution commencing.
+- `File`s and `Directory`s are localized into the execution environment prior to evaluating any expressions.
+This means that references to `File` or `Directory` declarations in input declaration expressions, private declaration expressions, and the command section are always replaced with the local paths to those files/directories.
 - When localizing a `File` or `Directory`, the engine may choose to place the local resource wherever it likes so long as it adheres to these rules:
   - The original file/directory name (the "basename") must be preserved even if the path to it has changed.
   - Two inputs with the same basename must be located separately, to avoid name collision.